The sport that requires the most precise preparation of them all - Swimming

 A whole host of different types of training sessions can fit into the week of the swimmer, giving the coach and physiologist ample opportunity for workouts of slightly different intensity.
 The structure of the week will vary according to the particular phase, but it is important that all aspects are covered to different degrees, all year round.

-Four major intensities can be established and these in turn may well be sub-divided to give a greater range of options.
+Four major intensities can be established and these, in turn, may well be sub-divided to give a greater range of options.
 In Base Endurance sessions, you work at very low intensities to enhance the oxidative capacity of the muscles and increase the ability to metabolise fats as an energy substrate.
-Aerobic maintenance sessions will form a large bulk of volume, where the intensity is a little harder to give a greater stimulus to the heart and lungs.
+Aerobic maintenance sessions will form a large bulk of the volume, where the intensity is a little harder to give a greater stimulus to the heart and lungs.
 Threshold work should give the optimal aerobic training effect, provided the intensity is right.
 If you are too fast, there is a greater contribution from anaerobic metabolism, and if you are too slow, you could be going faster.
 Speed endurance, or lactate production and lactate tolerance sessions are far more intense and so need to be done in interval workouts to keep sufficient volume.

 Added to these conditioning sessions should be flexibility work, before and after pool sessions, and in sessions in their own right.
 Technique work is also vital in a sport where hundredths of a second really count.
 Work in the weight room can increase strength and power, a crucial factor in swimming success, but it is important to choose exercises that are actually going to contribute to an increase in swimming velocity.
 If they are not specific to your sport, then the value of time spent on such work is, at best, questionable.